RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-style-filenames" %} use characters in the range `[a-z0-9_]` for the name portion (before the file extension).
 No other characters are permitted.

-Filenames should be concise, but convey what role the file plays within the library.
+Filenames must be concise and convey what role the file plays within the library.

 {% include requirement/MUST id="cpp-style-headerguards" %} use `#pragma once`